benibela/xidel/readme.txt

                   transformer-function for every descendant node and replacing the node with the value returned by the function.
                   E.g. transform(/, function($x) { if (name($x) = "a") then <a>{$x/@*, <b>{$x/node()}</b>}</a> else $x } )
                   will make every link bold.
+    garbage-collect()
+                  Frees unused memory
+    x:request($request)
+                  Sends an HTTP request.
+The request parameters are the same as the value accepted by --follow.
+                  It returns a JSON object with properties "url", "headers", "raw" corresponding to the default variables listed below.
+The property "type" contains the content-type, and either "json" or "doc" a JSON or X/HTML document.
+    x:argc(), x:argv($i)
+                  Return command line arguments.
+    x:integer($input, [$base])
+                  Converts a string to an integer.
+It accepts base-prefixes like 0x or 0b, e.g 0xABCDEF x:integer-to-base($i, $base)
+                  Converts an integer to a certain base

-    All additional functions except the jn/libjn functions are in the pxp: namespace, which is also set as default namespace.
+    Additional functions without prefix are in the pxp: namespace, which is also set as default namespace.

 The pasdoc documentation of my XPath / XQuery 3.0 library explains more details and lists more functions: http://www.benibela.de/documentation/internettools/xquery.TXQueryEngine.html